Distance-Restricted Firefighting on Finite Graphs: Integer Programming Solutions

 We can see that this implements all the pieces discussed in the previous paragraphs.
 The $a_t$ values are our tensor products of position vectors, the $\mu_i$ projection maps ensure that $a_t$ and $a_{t+1}$ are compatible, the transformation $M_d$ validates moves, and the last two lines force $d_{x,t}$ to take on the values corresponding to $p_t$.

 It is relatively straightforward to construct a program which takes a {\sc DRMVS} problem instance as input and outputs the corresponding linear program.
 We used such a program as well as the HiGHS solver~\cite{huangfu2018parallelizing} to solve a $13 \times 13$ square grid (i.e. $P_{13}\:\square\:P_{13}$) with $d=3$ and a single firefighter with a runtime of approximately $28$ days on a $6$-core Zen+ desktop platform.
-We also used this to solve a large number of instances on square grids with $d=1$ which led to Conjecture~\ref{con:18grid}.
+We also used this to solve a large number of instances on square grids with $d=1$ which led to Lemma~\ref{lem:18grid} and the related Conjecture~\ref{con:18grid}.
+Note that we label the vertices using the set $[n] \times [n]$ and $(i,j)$ is adjacent to $(x,y)$ if $i = x$ and $|j - y| = 1$ or vice versa.